| By

 separately will allow TSA security officers to more

+easily examine the declared items.
 Please keep in mind that these rules were developed after

 extensive research and understanding of current threats.